johnwcowan/r7rs-spec/spec/r7rs.md

 *Note:* The emergency-exit procedure corresponds to the \_exit procedure in Windows and Posix.

-(get-environment-variable *name*)  process-context library procedure\
+(get-environment-variable *name*)  process-context library procedure
 Many operating systems provide each running process with an *environment* consisting of *environment variables*.
 (This environment is not to be confused with the Scheme environments that can be passed to
 eval: see section [\[environments\]](#environments).)
 Both the name and value of an environment variable are strings.
-The procedure get-environment-variable returns the value of the environment variable *name*, or \#f if the named environment variable is not found.
+The procedure get-environment-variable returns the value of the environment variable *name*, or #f if the named environment variable is not found.
 It may use locale information to encode the name and decode the value of the environment variable.
-It is an error if\
+It is an error if
-get-environment-variable can't decode the value.
+get-environment-variable can’t decode the value.
 It is also an error to mutate the resulting string.

     (get-environment-variable "PATH") \lev "/usr/local/bin:/usr/bin:/bin"%

-(get-environment-variables)  process-context library procedure\
+(get-environment-variables)  process-context library procedure
 Returns the names and values of all the environment variables as an alist, where the car of each entry is the name of an environment variable and the cdr is its value, both as strings.
 The order of the